microsoft/FeatureManagement-Dotnet/README.md

 In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of it's filters must evaluate to true for the feature to be enabled.
 In this case, the feature will be enabled for 50% of users during the specified time window.

-### Service Registration
+## Service Registration

 Feature flags rely on .NET Core dependency injection.
 We can register the feature management services using standard conventions.
+By default, the feature manager and feature filters should be registered as singleton services by calling `AddFeatureManagement`.

 ``` C#
 using Microsoft.FeatureManagement;